AFNY Logo

 Columnist Dan Barry Wins Most Pointless Filler Award for Today

-The headlines at the top of the National Report page this Sunday blared "He Confirmed It, Yes He Did: The Wicked Witch is Dead."
-This article, which filled a half-page of precious space which could have been used, say, to spotlight the Bush administration's ongoing strangling of Amtrak, instead tells us the very small adult actor who played the Munchkin Coroner in the Wizard of Oz, is, at age 91, still alive and living in a northern Florida retirement community.
+The headlines at the top of the National Report page today blared "He Confirmed It, Yes He Did: The Wicked Witch is Dead."
+This article, which filled a half-page of precious space which could have been used, say, to spotlight the Bush administration's ongoing strangling of Amtrak, instead tells us about the very small adult actor who played the Munchkin Coroner in the Wizard of Oz.
+At age 91, he is still alive and living in a northern Florida retirement community.
 We're happy for the gent, of course, but this article should have been in the Arts section, along with all the paper's other musty entertainment fluff.

 Stop the Presses: NY Cops Wear Heavy Coats When It's Cold!